Culture of Namibia: Sport

 Football is highly popular in Namibia.
 Most children grow up playing the game.
 Track and field is also a popular sport in the country.
 Many Namibians run daily chores that demand great physical efforts.
 Children in rural areas walk or run for long distances daily to reach school.
 The principal sports in Namibia are Football, Rugby, Cricket, Boxing, Track and field.
 The home stadium for all national teams is the Independence Stadium in Windhoek, while Sam Nujoma Stadium in Katutura is also occasionally used.

 Education

 Namibia has a controversial education history.
 During the time when the apartheid system was still in effect, it was designed to profit the territory's resident Whites.
 When Namibia was able to attain its independence, that was the only time that the government started to provide funding for the natives themselves.
 There was much improvement in the educational sector when independence was ratified.
 It was made by the government to be law.
-It was made compulsory for children between the ages of 6 to 16 to attend school in Namibian.
+It was made compulsory for children between the ages of 6 and 16 to attend school in Namibian.
 The education that they have is provided for by the Namibian government however, the student's parents are to the front for the expenses of the uniforms, textbooks, and miscellaneous fees of the school.
 The government also has made provisions to extend education not only to men but also to women.